 See the full list of languages that you can target by viewing the "Languages" section of your campaign settings.

 Language targeting allows you to choose the language of the sites that you'd like your ads to appear on.
 We'll show your ads to customers who use Google products (such as Search or Gmail) or visit sites on the Google Display Network (GDN) in that same language.
-Your ads should be written in the language that you target, because AdWords doesn't translate ads or keywords.
+Keep in mind that AdWords doesn't translate ads or keywords.

-Language targeting also works for ads that run on the Google Display Network, a collection of websites that partner with Google to show AdWords ads.
+Here's how language targeting works for ads that run on the Google Display Network, a collection of websites that partner with Google to show AdWords ads.

-If your coffee business has an image ad for freshly ground coffee with Spanish ad text, you can target your ads to run only on Spanish language websites.
+If your coffee business has an image ad for freshly ground coffee with Spanish ad text, you can target your ads to run only for people who speak Spanish.